Holit attack: Attack

-Michael Raitzin, a resident of the kibbutz, and the head of the criminal investigation unit of the police in the largest Bedouin city in Israel, Rahat, which is close to the kibbutz.
-He was on leave in the day of the attack, but heard from his colleagues at around 7:30 that an incursion had occurred, although at that time he did not realise the scale.
+Michael Raitzin, a resident of the kibbutz, and the head of the criminal investigation unit of the police in the largest Bedouin city in Israel, Rahat, which is close to the kibbutz, was on leave on the day of the attack, but heard from his colleagues at around 7:30 a.m. that an incursion had occurred, although at that time he did not realise the scale.
 Armed with his service pistol, he prepared to go and assist in Rahat.
 However, when he got to his vehicle he observed 20 heavily armed militants.
-Realising he could not fight them with his handgun, he fired random shots to distract them, and managed to return to his house via an indirect route.
+Realizing he could not fight them with his handgun, he fired random shots to distract them, and managed to return to his house via an indirect route.
 He spent the rest of the day at the window of his house intending to protect his wife and children if necessary.
 His house was not attacked.

-ZAKA volunteers reported that grenades had been thrown into houses, people shot, and vehicles blown up as residents tried to flee.
-The Paran Brigade and Shaldag Unit, only regained control of the kibbutz after midnight.

-Paran Brigade woman tank operators helped clear Kibbutz Holit of dozens of Hamas militants.
-Their three tanks were ordered to leave their Egyptian border position and they took part in suppressing the militants, killing 50 in 17 hours.
-Near Holit the tanks ran over two militants, and on arrival they broke down the kibbutz gate.
-They took fire from two groups of militants who they either killed or chased away, clearing the kibbutz of militants.
+At 1:53 p.m., Israeli troops arrived at the kibbutz and began fighting to clear it.
+At 2:00 p.m., two soldiers were wounded while battling militants holed up in a house.
+At 2:06 p.m., additional forces arrived including a tank operated by an all-female crew, which knocked down the entrance gate, enabling the troops to enter.
+At 2:10 p.m., an Israeli soldier was killed in the fighting.
+From 2:30 to 3:30 p.m., with the arrival of the IDF, the militants began retreating.
+They took Avital Aladjem and the Vital-Kaploun children with them to Gaza as they left.
+Alajdem was subsequently left alone with the two children in Gaza for unknown reasons.
+She then walked them back to the kibbutz, passing retreating militants along the way.
+Meanwhile, additional Israeli forces arrived, searched the area, and engaged retreating militants.
+At 3:55 p.m., commandos of the Shaldag Unit identified a group of retreating militants, fired on them, and directed the tank to the area, which subsequently ran over several of the militants.
+The female tank crew took fire from two groups of militants, who were either killed or chased away, during the fighting.
+Starting at 4:30 p.m., residents were evacuated from the community as soldiers continued to scan the area for militants.

-Damiel Kukushkin, who had been sheltering in his safe room the whole day heard the tanks arrive at 17:00.
-Since the IDF cleared houses one at a time, they only released him from his house at 19:30.
+Damiel Kukushkin, who had been sheltering in his safe room the whole day, was only released from his house at 7:30 p.m. as the troops cleared houses one at a time.
 As a former paramedic, he helped the IDF identify bodies.
 He reported seeing "mountains" of Hamas militants’ corpses.

+On the following day, at around 10:15 a.m., soldiers encountered several militants in orchards east of the kibbutz and engaged them.
+The militants were killed and three soldiers were wounded in the subsequent exchange of fire.
+On 9 October, soldiers found and killed additional militants in the orchards.